-A crisis for the purposes of this response plan is an emotionally significant event involving a student that threatens the well-being of one or more individuals or the university community as a whole.
-A crisis may include personal crises and behavioral issues involving individual students or groups.
+A crisis for the purposes of this response plan is an event involving a student that threatens the well-being of one or more individuals or the university community as a whole.
+A crisis may include personal crises and/or behavioral issues involving individual students or groups of students.
 The SCT focus is to respond to student needs, attempting to avoid student injury and/or disruption to the integrity of the learning environment.
 Specific examples may include, but are not limited to: suicide attempts; death of a student; sexual assaults; physical assaults or other acts of violence; transport to hospital related to alcohol, drugs, eating disorders or serious injury; activities or events that may have an impact on the campus community and any personal tragedy or significant event that might impact a student’s ability to stay in school.

 The functions of the Student Care Team are to:

 - Respond to a crisis that threatens the well-being of a student, or students.
 Offer the student(s) appropriate assistance in various stages of the crisis.

 - Share information and resources among appropriate offices as necessary to enhance staff effectiveness and ensure all University resources are made available to students.

 - Serve as a local resource to the university-wide Emergency Response Team in the event of a critical incident.

 - Initiate internal review of the crisis situation and ensure appropriate follow-through.

 - Identify student behaviors that disrupt the learning environment.

 - Provide an opportunity for team members to identify trends and/or patterns of behavior that may impact the campus community by sharing information on a regular basis.

 - Be proactive by exploring issues that occur on other campuses or in the Louisville community that could impact UofL students.